surifirstpin/biplus_documentation/docs/Visualisation Types and Settings FLD.md

 > **Example** : in case if we are taking two measures than you can interchange the measure fields values on the column as per the requirement.

-- **Custom Label** Using this option you can display your own customized label for the column field value.
+- **Custom Label** It displays your own customized label for the column field value.
 Add a prefix or Suffix at starting or ending position of the label value.

 **For Instance** : Consider label value 123000( Sum_Rate), now assign a prefix to the already existing value at the starting position,
 ##{start:00}#{sum_rate}--> it results in 00123000,